 Ukraine’s target is to generate 11% of its energy from renewable sources by 2020 in an effort towards more autonomy and less coal intensive production.
 Since 2014, a feed in tariff programme was launched and more than 1GW of solar capacity have been installed since then.
 Scatec Solar entered the Ukraine market in 2017 and is currently developing a significant project portfolio in the country.

 The Progressovka project is located in the Mykolaiv region in the South of Ukraine.
-The project will be realized in collaboration with PowerChina Guizhou Engineering Co.
-Ltd. that will provide construction financing and Engineering Procurement and Construction (EPC) services to the project, while Scatec Solar will be the equity investor and provide EPC management, Operation & Maintenance as well as Asset Management services.
-The project will be realized under Ukraine’s 10-year Feed-in-Tariff scheme and the solar power plant is expected to deliver power also beyond the Feed-in-tariff period.
-Commercial Operations of the plant is expected in the first half of 2020.
+The project will be realised in collaboration with PowerChina Guizhou Engineering Co.
+Ltd. that provides construction financing and Engineering Procurement and Construction (EPC) services to the project, while Scatec Solar will be the equity investor and provide EPC management, Operation & Maintenance as well as Asset Management services.
+The project will be realised under Ukraine’s Feed-in-Tariff scheme and the solar power plant is expected to deliver power also beyond the Feed-in-tariff period.
+Commercial operation of the plant is expected in the second half of 2020.
 Lender for the project is Power China (construction facility).

-The plant will be located on a 82 ha site to the east of the Dnieper River, and is located in territorial limits of Ratseve Village in the Chigirin district, in the south-western part of the Cherkasy region of the Ukraine.
-The project will provide renewable energy to the Ukrainian electricity grid.
-Chigirin will reduce Ukraine’s reliance on fossil fuels, which is expected to improve Ukraine’s energy security, mitigate climate change, and improve environmental quality.
+The solar plant will be located on a 82 ha site to the east of the Dnieper River, in the Chigirin district in the south-western part of the Cherkasy region of the Ukraine.
 Public land will be leased for an extended time-period and the solar power plant is expected to deliver power also beyond the Feed-in-tariff period.
 Commercial operation is expected in second half of 2020.
 Equity partner for the project is FMO.
 Lenders are EBRD, NEFCO and Swedfund, and debt leverage is 65%.

 The Kamianka project is Scatec Solar’s second project in Ukraine located in the Cherkasy region in central Ukraine.
-The project is developed, constructed and operated by Scatec Solar and Scatec Solar is also the lead equity investor in the project with 60% ownership, while FMO holds the remaining 40%.The project will be realised under the country’s 10 years Feed-in-Tariff scheme and the plants are expected to deliver power also beyond the Feed-in–tariff period.
+The project is developed, constructed and operated by Scatec Solar and Scatec Solar is also the lead equity investor in the project with 60% ownership, while FMO holds the remaining 40%.The project will be realised under the country’s Feed-in-Tariff scheme and the plants are expected to deliver power also beyond the Feed-in–tariff period.
 Commercial operation is expected in second quarter 2020.
 Equity partner for the project is FMO, and lender is EBRD.